LianjiaTech/athena/README.md

 python athena/run_demo.py --inference_type tts --text_csv examples/tts/data_baker/test/test.csv --saved_model_dir athena-model-zoo/tts/data_baker/saved_model
 ```

-There are some pre-trained models you can find at:
+There are some pre-trained models and you can find at:
 [Athena-model-zoo](https://github.com/LianjiaTech/athena-model-zoo.git)

 More examples you can find at: